benoit-cty/docker-hadoop-spark-graphframes-jupyterlab/README.md

 # docker-hadoop-spark-graphframes-jupyterlab
-Dockerfile for Hadoop Spark GraphFrames And Jupyterlab
+Dockerfile for Hadoop+Spark+GraphFrames+Jupyterlab

+Version used as of november 2020 :
+- Python 3.8